-Imagine how the friends of Jesus felt the day after His crucifixion.
+Imagine how the friends of Jesus felt after His crucifixion.
 They were so sure He was the Messiah, the One sent to become their king and free them from Rome.
-He called Himself the Way, the Truth and the Life, yet in the reality of that moment, it looked like His “way” was to suffer brutal judgment and death!
+He called Himself the Way, the Truth and the Life, yet the reality was, He just suffered a brutal death!

 Faith: the substance of things hoped for

 Perhaps you, too, have had a dream suddenly become a nightmare?
 Has your hope ever turned to despair?
 Maybe your future was looking bright but then crisis hit, confusion came or tensions arose and now you’re not sure what is true anymore.

 I am a mother who has grieved the loss of a daughter and suffered the emotional turmoil of having a son ensnared in addiction.
 I know this dream-gone-bad feeling.

 As difficult as life gets, the most painful seasons are the times when the truth gets twisted.

 The reality of my daughter’s diagnosis was: Ninty-five percent of Trisomy 18 babies are stillborn, those who live typically survive only five days.
 My doctors suggested we terminate the pregnancy.